-One of the major factors that will influence your decisions in buying a condo unit is the floor number.
-Choosing between lower, middle, and upper floors can be tough, especially if you’re purchasing your first condo unit.
-Each floor level has its set of benefits and disadvantages.
-Some people actually make a decision based on the condo floor level alone.
+One of the major factors that will influence your decisions in buying any type of condo unit is the floor number.
+Choosing between lower, middle, and upper floors can be tough since each floor level has its set of benefits and disadvantages.

 The thing is, only the potential condo owner can tell which floor level is best for residential living based on his lifestyle and preferences.
-Here are the factors that need to be considered when choosing the best condo floor for every condo dweller.
+If this is your first time purchasing a condo, here are factors to consider when choosing the best condo floor.

 If a breathtaking view is of paramount importance to you, then you should get a condo unit on the higher floors.
 A great view can increase the value and price of a unit, especially if the view is a beautiful beach where you can watch the most amazing sunrise and sunsets.
 If you have fear of heights, then you’re better off residing in the lower floors.

 In most high-rise condominiums, units get more expensive in the higher floors.
 So if money is an issue to you and you can’t afford the price tag of a great view, then a lower floor is a more practical option.